CartoDB/documentation/app/content/react/guides/getting-started.md

 ### Creating a layer

-Once we have defined the source, we can add now the layer the map.
+Once we have defined the source, we can add now the layer to the map.

 We create the layer by using the [code generator](../code-generator) again: